-I’ve watched Hello Love Goodbye in theaters and I got reminded to post my last trip in Hongkong.
+I’ve recently watched Hello Love Goodbye in cinemas and I was reminded to post my last trip in Hongkong…masyadong delayed!

-My trip last November was memorable because it was my first trip abroad with my mother and sister.
-My nanay is the type who wouldn’t want to stay at home but since she can’t afford to travel, she’s always jealous of me traveling even if it’s for work.
+Our Hongkong trip last November was my first trip abroad with my mother and sister.
+My nanay is the type who wouldn’t want to stay at home but since she can’t afford to travel, she’s always jealous of me traveling even if it is for work.

 We had a chill itinerary considering my mother who’s not really used to traveling abroad, more so, DIY trips.
 Here are just a few of the places we have been to on our 3-day trip.